khilnani/gists.cli/README.md

 # Troubleshooting

+- If you get the error `Wheel installs require setuptools >= 0.8 for dist-info support` or `ImportError: No module named pkg_resources`, please ensure you have upgraded setup tools.
+See the 'Install Python Setup Tools' section above to upgrade setup tools.
+  - This dependency was introduced in Pypi 1.5 and will be removed in Pypi 1.5.1 [http://pip.readthedocs.org/en/1.5.X/news.html#].
-- If you get the error below, this is likely due to you running Python 2.6.2 or earlier.
+- If you get the error `AttributeError: VerifiedHTTPSConnection instance has no attribute '_tunnel_host`, this is likely due to you running Python 2.6.2 or earlier.

-> AttributeError: VerifiedHTTPSConnection instance has no attribute '_tunnel_host

   - Running `sudo pip install requests==1.2.3` resolves the issue.
 The requests 2.0 library uses urllib3 that uses some capabilities only available in Python 2.6.3

 # Credits